 106. Why Don’t All Mediums Solve Crime?

 So to start, there are certainly many mediums who help others solve crime, particularly the police force, and loved ones of those who have passed from tragic or violent circumstances, particularly at the hands of others.
-There has been recorded proof and evidence of these helpings or findings, which brings into light medium’s abilities, but also the considerations of ethics regarding mediums and solving crime.
-Personally, I tend to attract a lot of people who have passed from unjust circumstances.
+There has been recorded proof and evidence of these helpings or findings, which brings into light the medium’s abilities, but also the considerations of ethics regarding mediums and solving crime.
+Personally, I tend to attract a lot of people who have passed through unjust circumstances.
 I feel that it’s partially because I have a justice “arc”, or in other words, I have a justice theme which just so happens to run through my incarnation in this lifetime (likely from an abundance of similar passed lives or experiences), but it could also just be that for some reason, I energetically align with certain people or certain circumstances and instances.
 Some mediums may not feel particularly attracted to working with these people, and as a result, they may be less inclined to help solve crime overall.
 I don’t personally help solve crime.
 While this may certainly change in the future, it’s not something that I feel particularly strongly about.
 So here’s why:

-It’s really up to each and every passed person to determine what their healing journey is.
-What information they would like to share.
+It’s really up to each and every person to determine what their healing journey is.
+What information would they like to share?
 And although universal energy is accessible (or universal truth), it doesn’t always precisely correspond with physical events.
 There are so many different elements and aspects.
 You can be looking through someone’s skewed perception value, or you can be accessing something in a different dimension or at a different point and place in time.
 While theoretically all “truth” is recorded, you are still ultimately a human being accessing it, meaning there is opportunity for skewed results.

 Previous